magento/knowledge-base/src/troubleshooting/general/troubleshoot-performance-using-new-relic-on-magento-commerce.md

 </tr>
 <tr>
 <td>
 <p>Outage: New Relic determines outages by Apdex.
-You will see a red line on the Apdex score graph which indicates Apdex < 0.4, which is considered an outage.</p>
+You will see a red line on the Apdex score graph, which indicates Apdex < 0.4, which is considered an outage.</p>
 </td>
 <td>
 <p>Investigating an outage may take several steps, examining web and non-web transactions, databases and third-party transactions.
 Web Transactions:</p>